obscour/A.Eye/README.md

 - Dashboard for learners to track progress.
 - Tracks performance per Braille letter.
-- QR for easier log in.
+- QR Code for Device Pairing.

 ## Team

 This project is developed by a team of 4 students as part of a university thesis at STI.
 The website is developed by Dags.